ongaroleandro/autonomous-mobile-robot/README.md

  array_msg.data[1] = Rspeed;
  array_msg.data[2] = sec + nsec2;
  pub.publish(&array_msg); //publish message
-}

 ```

-Sending the currect time with the current speed reading is done in a hacky way.
+*The code above is located in the loop function of the Arduino.* Sending the currect time with the current speed reading is done in a hacky way.
 Apparantly the number returned by `nh.now().toSect()`is too big for the arduino to handle so we split it up in the most absurd way possible.
 We take the last four digits of the second part with `nh.now().sec % 10000`.
 We then divide the nanoseconds part in two stages (because doing it in one go does not work, for some reason).
 Then we add them together and assign it to the third element of our array message with `array_msg.data[2] = sec + nsec2`.

 # Navigation stack
 The navigation stack is essential for our robot since this is what makes our robot mobile.
 The navigation stack is well documented on the ROS wiki, and there's even a [tutorial](http://wiki.ros.org/navigation/Tutorials/RobotSetup) on how to set up a navigation stack.